- Free State & Northern Cape

 KZN Branch Treasurer: Theo Wicks

 Theo Wicks is an Associate Environmental Consultant at SLR Consulting (South Africa/Africa) (Pty) Ltd with more than 15-years of consulting experience.
-He holds a BSc (Hons) degree in Geographic and Environmental Science and Masters degree in Environmental Management and an EAPASA registered Environmental Assessment Practitioner.
+He holds a BSc (Hons) degree in Geographic and Environmental Science and Masters degree in Environmental Management.
+Theo is a Registered Environmental Assessment Practitioner with EAPASA.
 His experience has allowed him to consult on large and small scale projects across sectors (renewable and non-renewable power, infrastructure, mining, and oil and gas) and at different stages of the project life cycle (prefeasibility screening and concept development, permitting, and construction and post construction monitoring).

 His experience has taken him across the continent having consulted on projects in southern, central, eastern, and west Africa, supporting these to comply with local regulatory and international finance institution requirements.